markcheret/footnotes/readme.txt

 - Bugfix: Referrers and tooltips: correct scope of the line height fix to only affect the referrers, not the tooltip content.
 - Bugfix: Referrers: extend clickable area to the full line height in sync with current pointer shape.
 - Bugfix: Referrers: extend scope of the underline inhibition to be more comprehensive and consistent.
-- Bugfix: Reference container: Basic responsive page layout: edits to one of the optional style sheets.
+- Bugfix: Reference container: Basic responsive page layout: edits to one of the optional stylesheets.

 = 2.2.10 =
 - Bugfix: Reference container: add option for table borders to restore pre-2.0.0 design, thanks to @noobishh issue report.